Overview of Acne

 - Sulfur, which helps break down blackheads and whiteheads.

 - Antibiotics, which help slow or stop the growth of bacteria and reduce inflammation.
+Doctors usually prescribe antibiotics with other topical therapies and usually for moderate to severe acne, such as severe nodular acne (also called cystic acne).

 Who Treats Acne?